lilyhu61/Election_Analysis/README.md

     - Raymon Anthony Doane

 - **The candidate results were:**
-    - Charles Casper Stockham received "23.0%"of the vote and "85,213"number of votes.
+    - Candidate Charles Casper Stockham received "23.0%"of the vote and "85,213"number of votes.
-    - Diana DeGette received "73.8%"of the vote and "272,892"number of votes.
+    - Candidate Diana DeGette received "73.8%"of the vote and "272,892"number of votes.
-    - Raymon Anthony Doane received "3.1%"of the vote and "11,606"number of votes.
+    - Candidate Raymon Anthony Doane received "3.1%"of the vote and "11,606"number of votes.

 - **The winner of the election was:**
     - Candidate Diana DeGette who received "73.8%"of the vote and "272,892"number of votes.

+***Election Audit Results image provided***

 ![image](https://user-images.githubusercontent.com/95242493/149599795-04ca44ef-702d-4516-a70e-78ae7e5c6195.png)